caseybreen/gompertztrunc/cran-comments.md

 # Gompertztrunc 0.1.1

-Resubmitted by request of CRAN because of a new note during the "HTML version of manual" check, due to a recent change to r-devel.
+First submission of a patch release.
+Requested by CRAN because of a new note during the "HTML version of manual" check, due to a recent change to r-devel.
 Gompertztrunc 0.1.0 generates the following note on  r-devel-linux-x86_64-debian-clang, r-devel-linux-x86_64-debian-gcc, and r-devel-linux-x86_64-fedora-clang:

 > Check: HTML version of manual
 > Result: NOTE